mtongnz/ESP8266_ArtNetNode_v2/README.md

 This is a complete rewrite of my previous project found here: http://www.instructables.com/id/ESP8266-Artnet-to-DMX/

-As this code is still in beta, the source is not yet publicly available.
-The device may also be unstable or unsuitable for use.

-Please read this entire page as some features are not yet implemented.
-If you use this, please give me feedback so I can improove it.

 If you find this helpful and you're feeling generous, I'd love for you to buy me a beer: https://www.paypal.me/mtongnz

 ## New in beta4